Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Introduction

 The second challenge is the large number of candidate passages.
 It's difficult to analyze thousands of passages simultaneously without running into technical issues.
 Previous research typically broke down a long list of passages into smaller parts and then created a context-independent representation of each sentence pair.
 This approach often relies on a multi-stage retrieval architecture \cite{mackenzie2018query}, where the candidate documents are repeatedly narrowed down and reordered.
 Our paper addresses this issue by applying a two-stage retrieval approach to the neural model.
 Unlike previous methods, our model streamlines the multi-stage process into a two-level (coarse-to-fine) model.
 First, it selects a good passage set roughly, and then it fine-tunes the selection by ignoring irrelevant instances that are far from the classification hyperplane.
 By training two layers of model parameters jointly, our approach enables them to collaborate and interact more effectively.

-We introduce a bucket policy learning (BPL) algorithm to model the two-level selection process end-to-end.
-The coarse selection sub-process uses a scoring function to rank the sentences in the bucket memory and dynamically selects the top-k scoring sentences for further processing.
+We introduce a cache policy learning (CPL) algorithm to model the two-level selection process end-to-end.
+The coarse selection sub-process uses a scoring function to rank the sentences in the cache memory and dynamically selects the top-k scoring sentences for further processing.
 In addition to the coarse selection sub-process, our model also incorporates a fine ranker to further refine the representations.
 Our model performs passage reranking and parameter optimization simultaneously.
-We conduct experiments on the WIKIQA \cite{yang2015wikiqa} and MARCO \cite{nguyen2016ms} datasets.
+We conduct experiments on the WIKIQA \cite{yang2015wikiqa} and MS MARCO 2.0 \cite{nguyen2016ms} datasets.
 The results show the effectiveness of our approach.
 The distinctive properties of this paper are as follows:

-(i) This paper introduces the idea of enhancing passage representation by considering context information from other candidates.
+(i) This paper introduces the idea of enhancing passage representation by considering list-context information from other candidates.

 (ii) This paper proposes a list-context attention mechanism, composed of static attention and adaptive attention, to model list-context information.